 - Gamla Fjósið – Open 11 am to 9 pm.
 63.5427° N, 19.6993° W

 When is the Best Time to Visit Skogafoss?

 Skogafoss has access all year round, but to beat the tour buses, on a self-drive tour you’re better off going early in the morning or later at night.

 In terms of seasons, during the summer Skogafoss is great to visit during the midnight sun, as there will be fewer people.
-Similarly, it is not impossible to catch the Northern Lights at the waterfall during the dark nights of the winter!

 If you are considering visiting Skogafoss during the winter months, think about attending a group tour in the place of a self-drive, as road conditions can be icy and difficult.

 - Hótel Skógafoss

 - Hotel Edda Skogar